 What Information We Collect and How We Use It

-We do not require children to share any personal information in order to participate on this Site.
-On occasion, however, we may collect personal information, such as an email address from a child as part of an activity, in accordance with COPPA.
+We do not require children to share any Personal Information to participate on this Site.
+On occasion, however, we may collect Personal Information, such as an email address from a child as part of an activity, in accordance with COPPA.
 For example:

-We may also collect anonymous information automatically from your child’s computer or device, such as the frequency with which the child visits our Site and the pages visited, to support the internal operations of the Site.
+We may also collect Other Information automatically from your child’s computer or device, such as the frequency with which the child visits our Site and the pages visited, to support the internal operations of the Site.
 We collect this information so we can understand and monitor usage of the Site, customize content on the Site and improve the performance of the Site.
-This information is collected using technologies such as cookies, web beacons, flash cookies and similar technologies.
-This information is not used to behaviorally target children and we do not permit behavioral targeting on any of our Sites that are directed to children.
+This information is collected using technologies such as cookies, web beacons, and similar technologies.
+This information is not used to behaviorally target children and we do not permit behavioral targeting on any of our services that are directed to children.